 Alex leads our schools programme, LESS CO2, which supports schools to become zero carbon.
-We work directly with schools through our peer-to-peer mentoring scheme, as well as engaging with government and sector stakeholders to campaign for change.
+She work directly with schools through our peer-to-peer mentoring scheme, as well as engaging with government and sector stakeholders to campaign for change.

 Mike manages the Liveable Cities awards process, from researching themes for the awards and designing application forms to planning the judging process and visiting the applicants.
-With my background in engineering, research and computing, he also gets involved in the technical aspect of almost all the team’s work at some point in the year.
+With his background in engineering, research and computing, he also gets involved in the technical aspect of almost all the team’s work at some point in the year.

 Simon heads up our cities programme that aims to create liveable, sustainable cities.
-At the heart of our approach is a network that brings together the UK metro mayor regions.
+At the heart of this approach is a network that brings together the UK metro mayor regions.
 Using our winners to demonstrate the possibilities, we are showing policymakers that by tackling climate change you can simultaneously address a multitude of other challenges.
 Challenges such as cleaning up toxic air, providing affordable warm homes or creating new, fairly paid jobs.
 We want a just transition.

 Cara works with Simon Brammer to support our UK Award winners, helping them to share best practice and showcase their work to influential audiences including policymakers.
 She also works with Mike Pepler on the UK Awards process, including researching potential applicants and undertaking visits of shortlisted applicants.
-She has been involved in community energy for several years, and appreciate the impact of promoting innovators in sustainable energy.
+She has been involved in community energy for several years, and appreciates the impact of promoting innovators in sustainable energy.